sisurain/Stat301Purdue/docs/index.rst

 .. image:: /images/IQ_histogram.png

 Then, we can overlay the density curve on the histogram.
 For the difference between a histogram and a density plot, you can refer to the following resource: `<https://online.stat.psu.edu/stat414/book/export/html/640>`_.

+For a density curve, it is always above zero, and the total area under the curve is normalized to one.
+For each interval, such as 95 to 105, the area is equal to the area of the bar for that interval divided by the total area of all bars.

 .. image:: /images/IQ_density.png